Modern smart home network powering local automations

 A local-first smart home keeps your everyday automations running inside your home, not on a cloud server.
 That means your lights, shades, and “goodnight” routine can still work even when the internet is down, and less activity data needs to leave the house.

-You don’t need to go fully “offline” to get the benefits.
-Start by choosing a controller that can run automations locally, then make sure the routines you rely on most (lighting, shades, entry, and safety) don’t depend on the cloud to function.
+You do not need to go fully offline to get the benefits.
+Start by choosing a controller that can run automations locally, then make sure the routines you rely on most (lighting, shades, entry, and safety) do not depend on the cloud to function.

 Most smart homes have three layers: devices (lights, sensors, shades), a controller (the brain that runs rules), and cloud/app services (remote access, voice, vendor features).

-Local‑first means the controller can run your core automations without depending on a vendor’s cloud being online.
-You can still use cloud features for convenience, but your home shouldn’t fall apart when the internet is flaky.
+Local-first means the controller can run your core automations without depending on a vendor’s cloud being online.
+You can still use cloud features for convenience, but your home should not fall apart when the internet is flaky.

 • Local automations: run on a hub/controller in your home